-One Sunday in San Francisco, we listened to the lecture of Mrs. Emma Hardings-Brittan on "The Cause and Cure of Crime and Poverty."
-She gave as causes of crime, ante-natal conditions, and want,-the cure for it, better instruction as to the duty of persons towards their fellows, out of which would come better people, when with a practical co-operation of capital and labor, both crime and poverty would become unknown.
-She taked poverty would become unknown.
-She talked well, and if she did not cover the whole ground she left an impression for good.
+One Sunday in San Francisco, we listened to the lecture of Mrs. Emma Hardinge Brittan on "The Cause and Cure of Crime and Poverty."
+She gave as causes of crime, ante-natal conditions, and wast,-the cure for it, better instruction as to the duty of persons towards their fellows, out of which would come better people, when with a practical co-operation of capital and labor, both crime and poverty would become unknown.
+She talked well, and if she did not cover the whole ground well, and if she did not cover the whole ground she left an impression for good.